Storyteller, January 2018

 - Organically grown foods for snack, lunch and the atelier of taste explorations

-- Eco-friendly sprays for surfaces (except during the nightly cleaning when stronger materials are used)
+- Eco-friendly sprays for surfaces (except during the nightly cleaning when stronger

 - Eco-friendly soaps for hands and dishes

 - An organic garden in our outdoor space